 Let’s be real.
 Silicon Valley is Silicon Valley because of the amount of tech talent it contains.
-Every other beneficial aspect of it is a byproduct of having a large number of unbelievably talented individuals in the same space.
+Every other beneficial aspect of it is a byproduct of having many unbelievably talented individuals in the same space.
 It reaped its rewards for twenty years (almost), but then the inevitable happened.

 The tech industry, which has traditionally been dominated by a few large players in the US, is now decentralized.
-There are new leaders who can challenge the status quo.
-The pressure of legacies often prevent tech groups from doing their innovative best, and it simply isn’t possible for one region to supply the rising global demand for tech.
+Some new leaders can challenge the status quo.
+The pressure of legacies often prevents tech groups from doing their innovative best, and it simply isn’t possible for one region to supply the rising global demand for tech.

 What to consider when you’re offshoring to a top tech talent hub